Reubinator/PCP-1v1lol-/README.md

 - "T" toggles Aimbot on and off
 (Note: Rapid Fire is always on and does not have a toggle)

+## Setup
+This script runs in tampermonkey you can download it at https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo
+You can either import it in or just copy the code from the .js files and paste it into two seperate tampermonkey scripts, use common sense or it wont work.

 **Disclaimer: This script is for educational purposes only.
 Use it responsibly and at your own risk.
 The script may not work as intended in all gaming environments.**

 <p align="left">